Israeli airstrikes in Gaza kill 60 people, including 22 children, Health Ministry says

 Gaza’s population of around 2.3 million people relies almost entirely on outside aid to survive, because Israel’s 19-month-old military campaign has wiped away most capacity to produce food inside the territory.

 Lidman reported from Tel Aviv, Israel.
-Associated Press writer Sylvie Corbet contributed from Paris.
+Associated Press writer Fatma Khaled contributed from Cairo and Sylvie Corbet contributed from Paris.

 Credit: AP